brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 >
 > Otherwise, the <ins>prospective</ins> destructor is non-trivial.

-Change 10.3.6 [class.dtor], paragraph 7:

-> A <ins>prospective</ins> destructor that is defaulted and not defined as deleted is implicitly defined when it is odr-used (6.2) or when it is explicitly defaulted after its first declaration.

-Change 10.3.6 [class.dtor], paragraph 8:

-> Before the defaulted <ins>prospective</ins> destructor for a class is implicitly defined, all the non-user-provided destructors for its base classes and its non-static data members shall have been implicitly defined.

 Change 10.3.6 [class.dtor], paragraph 10:

 > A <ins>prospective</ins> destructor can be declared `virtual` (10.6.2) or pure `virtual` (10.6.3); if <ins>the destructor of a class is `virtual` and</ins> any objects of that class or any derived class are created in the program, the destructor shall be defined.
 If a class has a base class with a virtual destructor, its destructor (whether user- or implicitly-declared) is virtual.

-Change 10.3.6 [class.dtor], paragraph 13:

-> At the point of definition of a virtual <ins>prospective</ins> destructor (including an implicit definition (10.3.6)), the non-array deallocation function is determined as if for the expression `delete this` appearing in a non-virtual destructor of the destructor’s class (see 7.6.2.5).
-If the lookup fails or if the deallocation function has a deleted definition (9.4), the program is ill-formed.

 # Acknowledgments